Kadorium/analise_grafica/frontend/README_frontend.md

 ### 2. **Modifying Existing Features or Parameters**
 1.  **HTML (`frontend/index.html`):**
-    *   Locate the relevant section and modify its HTML (e.g., add a new input field to a form, change a display area).
+    *   Locate the relevant section (e.g., `#strategies-section` for strategy and backtesting features) and modify its HTML.
 2.  **JavaScript Module (`frontend/js/modules/`):**
     *   Identify the module responsible for the feature.
     *   Update its JavaScript to handle the new/changed input fields, modify how data is processed or sent to the API, or change how results are displayed.